-- (i) A forecast horizon of three years was used.
-The forecast horizon comprises the three-year plan drafted in the last quarter of the 2016 financial year, whereafter a perpetuity growth rate of 6.5% (2015: 3.7%) is used. - (ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - (iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.
-The long-term growth rate used is purely for the impairment testing of intangible assets under IAS 36 - Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 13.5% (2015: 12.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
-The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Distribution business, both businesses largely operate within South Africa and are subject to similar market risks. - Management believes that any reasonable possible change in any of these assumptions would not cause the carrying amount to exceed their recoverable amount. - 10.2 The group acquired the pharmacy business of Amalgamated Pharmacy Group Proprietary Limited in 2010.
+- A forecast horizon of three years was used.
+The forecast horizon comprises the three-year plan drafted in the last quarter of the 2017 financial year, whereafter a perpetuity growth rate of 7.0% (2016: 6.5%) is used. - (ii) The values assigned to the three-year plan revenue and cost growth assumptions reflect current trends, anticipated market developments and management's experience. - (iii) The key assumptions for the recoverable amount are the long-term growth rate and the discount rate.
+The long-term growth rate used is purely for the impairment testing of intangible assets under IAS 36 - Impairment of Assets and does not reflect long-term planning assumptions used by the group for investment proposals or for any other assessments. - (iv) A discount rate of 14.0% (2016: 13.5%) per annum, being the group's pre-tax weighted average cost of capital, was used.
+The group's pre-tax weighted average cost of capital is deemed appropriate as, together with the Distribution business, both businesses largely operate within South Africa and are subject to similar market risks.

+Management believes that any reasonably possible change in any of these assumptions would not cause the carrying amounts to exceed their recoverable amounts.

+10.2 The group acquired the pharmacy business of Amalgamated Pharmacy Group Proprietary Limited in 2010.
 As part of the acquisition the group acquired the contractual rights to certain medical aid contracts.
 These contractual rights have been amortised over five years.